-22000 West Grand River Avenue
+22000 Grand River

 Original Date Built

-On Design Excellence: Because neighborhood development is cost-sensitive, the design approach at the Obama Building is focused on finding beauty in everyday construction and materials.
+Design: Because neighborhood development is cost-sensitive, the design approach at the Obama Building is focused on finding beauty in everyday construction and materials.
 We are inspired to be clever with a small budget.
 Rehab includes manipulating a traditional storefront system, installing a durable rain-screen façade, and simplifying floor plans while inviting natural light and establishing clear visuals to the space.

 Transit: Bus #021, 045